cncf/cloudnativetv/operations/ARCHIVEDCONTENT.md

 # Archived Content
-Content after VOD time expiration is complete will need to be archived to Youtube this page wil describe the process, the timeline, and tagging detail.
+Content after VOD time expiration is complete will need to be archived to Youtube this page will describe the process, the timeline, and tagging details.

 ## Help Wanted
 - How do we handle archived content?
 (Document Handoff Process)